Aimee Nezhukumatathil (poetry and CNF)

 Executive Director & Poetry/Hybrid Faculty

-Seth Brady Tucker’s second book, (We Deserve the Gods We Ask For, 2014), won the Gival Press Poetry Award and went on to win the Eric Hoffer Book Award in 2015.
-His first book, (Mormon Boy, 2012), won the 2011 Elixir Press Editor’s Poetry Prize and was a Finalist for the 2013 Colorado Book Award.
-Recent publications in fiction, poetry, and essays appear in Litmag, December, Los Angeles Review, Memoir, Little Patuxent, Copper Nickel, and others.
+Seth Brady Tucker’s second book, (We Deserve the Gods We Ask For, 2014), won the Gival Press Poetry Award and went on to win the Eric Hoffer Book Award.
+His first book, (Mormon Boy, 2012), won the Elixir Press Editor’s Poetry Prize and was a Finalist for the Colorado Book Award.
+His fiction has won the Bevel Summers prize, and his new short story collection was a finalist for the Flannery O’Connor prize.
+Recent publications in fiction, poetry, and essays appear in Litmag, Driftwood, December, Los Angeles Review, Memoir, Little Patuxent, Copper Nickel, and others.
 Seth is an alumnus of both Bread Loaf and Sewanee and has degrees from San Francisco State University, Northern Arizona University, and Florida State University (

 Agent, The Book Group